-Although not simple, you can file a workers’ compensation claim for a pre-existing injury or medical condition your job has worsened.
-This article will help you understand:
+Although not simple, you can file a workers’ compensation claim for a pre-existing injury or medical condition that your job has worsened.
+Our legal guide can help you understand:

 - How pre-existing injuries impact a workers’ compensation claim